The Report - A Mission to the North

 Share:

-The heart of God for the lost.
+Reiterate the heart of God for the lost.

 The lost are not mainly the materially poor in the global south